 Yield: 12 tarts

-These Healthy Pumpkin Tarts are a low-sugar holiday dessert that are ready in just 30 minutes!
-A yummy alternative to classic pumpkin pie!
+These Healthy Mini Pumpkin Tarts are a delicious refined sugar free and gluten-free holiday dessert that are ready in 30 minutes!

 Prep Time: 10 minutes